Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Mirror pairs of toric hypersurfaces from Fano polytopes

 \subsection{Dolgachev conjecture for toric $K3$ hypersurfaces}

 In this paper, we will study cases of $n=3$.
-In these cases, we will consider $K3$ hypersurfaces corresponding to the anti-canonical sections of three-dimensional toric varieties.
-We need to study lattice theoretic properties of $K3$ surfaces.
-In this paper, let $U$ be the unimodular hyperbolic lattice of rank $2$.
-Also, let $E_8 (-1)$ be the root lattices whose self intersection numbers are $-2$.
-Then, the $K3$ lattice $L_{K3}$, which is isomorphic to the $2$-homology group of a $K3$ surface, is isometric to the unimodular lattice $II_{3,19}=U^{\oplus 3}\oplus E_8(-1)^{\oplus 2}.$ For a $K3$ surface $S$, its N\'eron-Severi lattice is denoted by ${\rm NS}(S)$ and its transcendental lattice is denoted by ${\rm Tr}(S).$
+In such cases, we will consider $K3$ hypersurfaces corresponding to the anti-canonical sections of three-dimensional toric varieties.
+We will study lattice theoretic properties of $K3$ surfaces.
+In this paper, let $U$ be the unimodular hyperbolic lattice of rank two.
+Also, let $E_8 (-1)$ be the even unimodular lattice of signature $(0,8)$.
+Then, the $K3$ lattice $L_{K3}$, which is isomorphic to the $2$-homology group of a $K3$ surface, is isometric to the even unimodular lattice $II_{3,19}\simeq U^{\oplus 3}\oplus E_8(-1)^{\oplus 2}$ of signature $(3,19)$.
+For a $K3$ surface $S$, its N\'eron-Severi lattice is denoted by ${\rm NS}(S)$ and its transcendental lattice is denoted by ${\rm Tr}(S).$